grisu/gricli/src/main/resources/help/commands/print application.md

-Command: print application <application>
+Command: print package <package>

-Prints the availabe versions and queue locations for the specificed application.
+Prints the availabe versions and queue locations for the specificed application package.

 Parameters:

-    application    : The application.
+    package    : The application package.

-To see a list of available applications use:
+To see a list of available packages use:

-    print applications
+    print packages

 Example usage:

-    print application R
+    print package R
-    print application BEAST
+    print package BEAST
-    print application UnixCommands
+    print package UnixCommands